-It’s hard to go a day without hearing something about the nation’s opioid epidemic.
+It is rare to go a day without hearing something about the nation’s opioid epidemic.
 Abuse of prescription and illicit forms of opioids is now considered a public health emergency, causing serious illness and overdose deaths.
-If you’re someone who has been caught in the cycle of dependence, it’s time to consider the services of an opiate detox center.
+If you are caught in the cycle of dependence, it is time to consider the services of an opiate detox center.

 Clients of opiate addiction treatment programs come for help in beginning their journeys of recovery.
 While under the care of doctors and counselors, these clients focus on ending their use of these drugs.
 That has medical consequences that must be managed.

-Contact Atlanta Detox Center to learn more about what happens at an opiate detox center and other aspects of treatment and rehab.
+Contact Atlanta Detox Center to learn more about how an opiate detox center program works and other aspects of addiction treatment and rehab.

 The Opioid Epidemic

 Statistics surrounding the nation’s opioid epidemic are startling.
 According to the Substance Abuse and Mental Health Services Administration, more than 10 million people over the age of 12 misused opioids during 2018.
-Most of that involved abuse of prescription painkillers.
+Most of that abuse involved prescription painkillers.

-The epidemic has unfolded in stages over the past 20 years.
-It was initiated in the late 1990s with the over-prescription of a new class of opioids.
-At the time, doctors had a mistaken belief that these opioids had a diminished risk of addiction.
+The epidemic has unfolded in stages over the past 20 years, starting with its initiation in the late 1990s with the over-prescription of a new class of opioids.
+At the time, doctors had a mistaken belief that these opioids had a minimal risk of addiction.

-Use disorders skyrocketed.
-As doctors curtailed their prescriptions, patients desperate for relief from withdrawal symptoms turned instead to heroin.
+As a result of high numbers of opioid prescriptions, substance use disorders skyrocketed.
+Doctors then curtailed their prescriptions to help curb the epidemic, and patients desperate for relief from withdrawal symptoms turned instead to heroin.
 Later, synthetic forms of opioids surged.
-While the number of overdose deaths has stabilized somewhat, they remain at a very high level.
+While the number of overdose deaths has stabilized somewhat, they still remain quite high.
 Learn more about the reasons you may want to consider an opiate drug detox center.

 Risks of Opiate Addiction

-Opioids include both legal and illegal drugs.
-But regardless of their legal status, when misused, they are dangerous and highly addictive.
-They also cause substantial short- and long-term health effects short of an overdose.
-Some of the effects include:
+Opiates include both legal and illegal drugs, but regardless of their legal status, they are dangerous and highly addictive when misused.
+They also cause substantial short- and long-term health effects, including the risk of an overdose.
+Some of the side effects of opiate abuse include:

 - Physical dependence/addiction